Herbie Mann Plays The Roar of the Greasepaint – The Smell of the Crowd

 Herbie Mann Plays The Roar of the Greasepaint – The Smell of the Crowd is an album by American jazz flautist Herbie Mann featuring tunes from the Broadway musical by Leslie Bricusse and Anthony Newley, The Roar of the Greasepaint – The Smell of the Crowd, recorded for the Atlantic label and released in 1965.
+Chick Corea is on piano on four of the pieces of that album.

 Reception

 AllMusic awarded the album 3 stars calling it "One of Mann's less significant projects of the '60s".